 If you are using the background monitor, the emulator does not accept any interrupt during background execution.
-All edge-sensed interrupts (including NMI) are latched last one during in background, and such interrupts will occur when context is changed to foreground.
+All edge-sensed interrupts (include NMI) are latched last one during in background, and such interrupts will occur when context is changed to foreground.
 All level-sensed interrupts and internal interrupts are ignored during in background operation.

+Changing this configuration drives the emulator into the reset state.

 Enable /RES Input from Target?
 This configuration allows you to specify whether or not the emulator responds to /RES and /STBY signals by the target system during foreground operation.

-While running the background monitor, the emulator ignores /RES and /STBY signals except that the emulator's status is "Awaiting target reset".

-yes The emulator will respond to /RES and /STBY

-input during foreground operation.

-no The emulator will not respond to /RES and

-/STBY input from the target system.

-If you specify that the emulator will drive the /RES signal to the target system during emulation reset or by the overflow of Watch Dog Timer, the emulator should be configured to respond to the /RES input to the target system.
+While running the background monitor, the emulator ignores /RES and /STBY signals except that the emulator's status is "Awaiting target reset". yes The emulator will respond to /RES and /STBY input during foreground operation. no The emulator will not respond to /RES and /STBY input from the target system.
+Note Changing this con nfiguration drives the emulator into the reset state.
+Note 🙀 system during em t the emulator will drive the /RES signal to the target nulation reset or by the overflow of Watch Dog Timer, and be configured to respond to the /RES input to the

 Drive Emulation Reset to Target?

-This configuration allows you to select whether or not the emulator will drive the /RES signal to the target system during emulation reset and reset by the Watchdog timer.

-no Specifies that the emulator will not drive the

-/RES signal during emulation reset and reset by

-the Watchdog timer.

-yes The emulator will drive an active level on the

-/RES signal to the target system during

-emulation reset and reset by the Wachtdog timer.

-This configuration option is effective only when the emulator is configured to respond to the /RES input from the target system.
-Refer to the "Enable /RES Input from Target?" configuration in this chapter.
+This configuration allows you to select whether or not the emulator will drive the /RES signal to the target system during emulation reset. no Specifies that the emulator will not drive the /RES signal during emulation reset. yes The emulator will drive an active level on the /RES signal to the target system during emulation reset.
+This configuration option is meaningful only when the emulator is configured to respond to the /RES input to the target system Refer to the "Enable /RES Input from Target?" configuration in this chapter.
+Trace Bus Release Cycles?
+You can direct the emulator to send bus release cycle data to emulation analyzer or not to send it. yes When you enable tracing bus release cycles, bus release cycles will appear as one analysis trace line. no Bus release cycles will not appear on analysis trace list (display).

-Caution

-If you intend to drive the reset signal to the target system, the driver of reset signal on the target must be an open collector or open drain.
-Otherwise, it may result in damage to target system or emulation circuitry.

-The RSTOE (Reset output enable bit) is used to determine whether the H8/510 processor outputs reset signal when the processor is reset by the watchdog timer.
-However, the HP 64732 emulator ignores the configuration of the RSTOE, and works as it is configured in this configuration.
+Processor type The configuration allows you to select processor to be emulated.
+536 When you are going to emulate H8/536 microprocessor, select this item.
+534 When you are going to emulate H8/534 microprocessor, select this item.
+Note Changing this con figuration drives the emulator into the reset state.

-Processor Operation Mode

-This configuration defines operation mode in which the emulator works.

-ext The emulator will work using the mode setting by the target system.
+Processor Operation Mode This configuration defines operation mode in which the emulator works. ext The emulator will work using the mode setting by the target system.
 The target system must supply appropriate input to MD0, MD1 and MD2.
-If you are using the emulator out of circuit when "external" is selected, the emulator will operate in mode 1.
-1 The emulator will operate in mode 1. (expanded minimum mode with 8 bit data bus)
+If you are using the emulator out of circuit when "external" is selected, the emulator will operate in mode 7. <mode_num></mode_num> When <mode_num> is selected, the emulator will operate in selected mode regardless of the mode setting by the target system.</mode_num> Valid <mode_nu< th="">m&gt; are following:</mode_nu<> m> are following: <mode_num></mode_num> Description 1 The emulator will operate in mode 1. (expanded minimum mode)